sashabeton/bitcoinvault/doc/README.md

-Bitcoin Royale
+Bitcoin Vault
 ==============

 Setup
 ---------------------
-Bitcoin Royale is the original Bitcoin Royale client and it builds the backbone of the network.
+Bitcoin Vault is the original Bitcoin Vault client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Bitcoin transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin Royale, visit [bitcoinroyale.org](https://bitcoinroyale.org/).
+To download Bitcoin Vault, visit [bitcoinvault.org](https://bitcoinvault.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin Royale on your native platform.
+The following are some helpful notes on how to run Bitcoin Vault on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/broyale-qt` (GUI) or
+- `bin/bvault-qt` (GUI) or
-- `bin/broyaled` (headless)
+- `bin/bvaultd` (headless)

 ### Windows

-Unpack the files into a directory, and then run broyale-qt.exe.
+Unpack the files into a directory, and then run bvault-qt.exe.

 ### macOS

-Drag Bitcoin Royale to your applications folder, and then run Bitcoin Royale.
+Drag Bitcoin Vault to your applications folder, and then run Bitcoin Vault.

 ### Need Help?